dedica-team/nivio/docs/source/install.rst

 then point your browser to http://localhost:8080/render/nivio:example/graph.png

-There is also a demo project "nivio-demo" in the repository, which starts an nginx to simulate a remote server.
+There is also a demo project "nivio-demo" in the repository under `nivio/nivio-demo`, which starts an nginx to simulate a remote server.

 Seed config
 -----------